OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### 3.14.
 Chaining

-A process of combining Disclosures of individual components into a composite high-level Disclosure for a Product.
+A process of combining Disclosures of individual Components into a composite high-level Disclosure for a Product.

 ### 3.15.
 Label